Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-69

 My classmate is still using the book for her project.
 I can't borrow it today.

-1. If my classmate were still using the book for her project, I could borrow it today.
+1. If my classmate weren't still using the book for her project, I would borrow it today.

-2. If my classmate weren't still using the book for her project, I would borrow it today.
+2. If my classmate weren't still using the book for her project, I could borrow it today.

 3. If my classmate isn't still using the book for her project, I could borrow it today.

-4. If my classmate weren't still using the book for her project, I could borrow it today.
+4. If my classmate were still using the book for her project, I could borrow it today.

 Question 27